keemothy/Embergency/README.md

 * David Estrella

 ## Future Integrations
-* Integrate a visual map (preferably Google Maps API)
+* Integrate a visual map with landmarks mapping to both fires and communication towers (Google Maps API)
+* Consider wind directions, speed, and fire containment percentages to determine evacuation preparations
-* Partner with cellphone providers to send out alerts
+* Partner with cellphone providers to send alerts about potentially hazardous locations
+* Locate nearby evacuation zones for citizens